 1. Sheikh Zayed Grand Mosque, Abu Dhabi

-This is one of the largest and the most attractive mosque in the world.
-Accessible to both the Muslim and the non-Muslim population.
+This is one of the largest and the most attractive mosques in the world, accessible to both the Muslim and the non-Muslim population.
 The females are expected to cover their head before entering the mosque premises.
 Oozing with opulence and elegance, this mosque is a unique blend of modernity and tradition.
 It has an internal capacity to accommodate 40,000 worshipers at one time.

 2. Al Badiyah Mosque, Fujairah

 On records, this is the oldest mosque in the UAE which was built in the year 1446.
 Even after completing nearly 6 centuries of existence, this classic mud and stone architecture still carries the charm and elegance of a divine prayer center for the Muslim faith.
 One of the must-see attractions in the Emirate, this mosque is popularly also known as the Ottoman Mosque.